Make a deposit

 Each provider will have different terms, but you are likely to have to pay a penalty charge if you need the money early.
 This could be the loss of all interest.
 It’s why you should only open a bond if you’re confident you can lock the money away for the designated term.

-No, the one-year fixed rate bond lasts for 12 months.
-After that you can decide what to do with your money.
+No, the one-year fixed rate bond lasts for 12 months and you’re unable to amend the term of the bond in the interim.
+When 12 months have elapsed and you reach the end of the fixed term, you'll be able to decide what to do with your money next.
 If you want a longer period then opt for a two, three or five-year bond at the outset, for example.
 You may find the longer you agree to lock your money away, the better rate of return you’ll get.

 Interest rates vary depending on a number of factors, including the provider’s view of the market and the Bank of England’s base interest rate.
 As the base rate rises, the terms of fixed term bonds should rise too.
 But it’s always worth searching the market before making a final decision.

-Most fixed rate bond accounts only accept one initial lump sum deposit.
+Most fixed rate bond accounts only accept one initial lump sum deposit and do not allow any further deposits.
 But some may remain open to funds for a bit longer.
 Check with your provider for the cut-off date to deposit once the account is open.

-Most one-year fixed rate bonds pay interest at the end of the 12-month term, but some accounts will pay this interest quarterly or monthly.
-You can often nominate a separate bank account for the interest to be paid into.
+Most one-year fixed rate bonds pay interest at the end of the 12-month term, but some accounts will pay monthly interest, or even quarterly.
+You can often nominate a separate bank account for the interest payments to be paid into.

 So how do we make our money?
 In a nutshell, when you use us to buy a product, we get a reward from the company you’re buying from.